Protect your windshield from pricey repairs this winter with these tips!

 Clean your windshield often

-Your windshield is likely to be exposed to more weather-related debris throughout your day, cleaning your windshield thoroughly (at least every two weeks) with a winter-focused windshield washer fluid can help ensure that frost stays off your windshield for longer periods of time.
+Regularly cleaning your windshield (at least every two weeks) with a good windshield washer fluid can help ensure that frost stays off your windshield for longer periods of time.

 How to defrost your inside windshield

-To do this, you can try cracking your windows just a bit to let cooler air in or you can play with gradually lowering your a/c.
-Make sure that you’re not recirculating air as that’ll only keep moist air in circulation which has already done its job of creating the fog!
+To do this, you can try cracking your windows just a bit to let cooler air in or you can gradually lower your air conditioning setting.
+Make sure that you’re not recirculating air as that’ll only keep moist air in circulation, making the condensation worse.
+Once the right temperature combination clears away the fog, you can close your windows and hit the road.

 Stay patient